bytewvr/blog/_posts/2023-03-12-Rapid screenshots in Windows & Linux.md

   - screenshots
   - file manager
 ---
 Both at work and at home I am heavily using screenshot tools to document findings and highlight meeting content.
-This short post documents how to assign shortcuts in both windows and Linux for rapid-fire screenshot taking to become more efficient.
-Both solutions can also be used for other shortcuts and programs.
+This short post documents how to assign shortcuts in both windows and Linux for e.g. rapid-fire screenshot taking.
+Both solutions can also be used for other shortcuts.
 <!--more-->
 # Windows
-At work I have several tools that I use frequently: the file explorer `MultiCommander`, and the screenshot program `greenshot`.
-With the tool `autohotkey` we can generate scripts that allow us to reassign the common win+e shortcut to open MultiCommander instead of the windows file explorer.
-Furthermore, I mapped my two left mouse side-buttons to take a whole screen screenshot (for rapid fire moments) and to open a selection grab.
-The autohotkey script looks like
+At work I frequently use several tools: the file explorer `MultiCommander`, and the screenshot program `greenshot`.
+With the tool `autohotkey` we can generate scripts that allow us to reassign keys and map them to launch programs or emit other keys.
+I mapped my two left mouse side-buttons to take a whole screen screenshot (for rapid fire moments) and to open a selection grab.
+Furthermore, I reassigned the win+e shortcut to open MultiCommander instead of the windows file explorer.
+The autohotkey script looks as follows
 ```
-#e::Run "C:\Users\<username>\Local\MultiCommander (X64)\MultiCommander.exe" "<path_to_startup_folder_left_pane>" "<path_to_startup_folder_right_pane"
 XButton1:F11
 XButton2:Send ^{PrintScreen}
+#e::Run "C:\Users\<username>\Local\MultiCommander (X64)\MultiCommander.exe" "<path_to_startup_folder_left_pane>" "<path_to_startup_folder_right_pane"
 return
 ```
 # Linux